 What does it mean to be a Congregational Protestant?

+Today, we work together as a small group/church, living our faith and spirituality through our shared good works and missions, to the best of our abilities.
 The Congregational Church originated in 16th-century England as part of the Puritan movement seeking to reform the Church of England.
-The Pilgrims, a group of Separatist Congregationalists, brought their beliefs to America in 1620, establishing the first Congregational church in Plymouth.
-It emphasized the autonomy of individual congregations, with each church governed by its members rather than a hierarchy of bishops and were directly accountable to Christ alone.
+The Pilgrims, a group of Separatist Congregationalists, brought their beliefs to America in 1620.
+The established the first Congregational church in Plymouth.
+They emphasized the autonomy of individual congregations, with each church governed by its members rather than a hierarchy of bishops and were directly accountable to Christ alone.
 This core principle, known as congregational polity, distinguishes us from hierarchical church structures like those found in Catholicism or Presbyterianism.

 Here are the key tenets and philosophical underpinnings of Congregationalism: